Nonac/PIMS/Report/System_design/README.md

 }
 ```

-However, we found that in that case, since the M5Stack scans for bluetooth
-addresses every 5 seconds and transmits the closest one to the broker,
-if the car parks close to the barrier,
-the M5Stack will detect its bluetooth address over and over again
- and keeps opening and closing,
-indicating the car keeps going in and going out, repeatedly, despite the car
-(M5Stcik) is staying still.
-This may be less of a problem in reality but during our tests, we only had
-one registered bluetooth address, which was the M5Stick, so it would always be
-detected.
+However, we found that in that case, since the M5Stack scans for Bluetooth addresses every 5 seconds and transmits the closest one to the broker, if the car parks close to the barrier, the M5Stack will detect its Bluetooth address over and over again and keeps opening and closing, indicating the car keeps going in and going out, repeatedly, despite the car (M5Stcik) is staying still.
+This may be less of a problem in reality but during our tests, we only had one registered Bluetooth address, which was the M5Stick, so it would always be detected.

-To solve this, we added **"barrier_type"** attribute to separate the barrier
-at the entrance and the exit.
-If the car
-is outside the parking lot, only the entrance barrier will open.
-If the car is in the
-parking lot, only the exit barrier will open.
+To solve this, we added **"barrier_type"** attribute to separate the barrier at the entrance and the exit.
+If the car is outside the parking lot, only the entrance barrier will open.
+If the car is in the parking lot, only the exit barrier will open.

 ```
 {